Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab1/README.md

 12. Double-click the **Scope** component.
     - In the Scope properties dialog box, select **File > Number of Inputs > 3**.
-    - In the Scope properties dialog box, select **Viwe > Layout** and select three verticl squares.
+    - In the Scope properties dialog box, select **Viwe > Layout** and select three vertical squares.
     - Select **View > Configuration Properties** and confirm that the Number of input ports is 3.
 <br><br><img src = "Images/Step4/Part2/Step12.png"><br><br>
     - Click **OK** to close the Configuration Properties dialog box.